Tommaso Ghirardello: Club career

 Born in Rovigo and raised in Lendinara, Ghirardello started playing football at the local grassroots club GS Duomo, before joining Padova in 2015.
 Here, he spent most of his youth career, except for two loan spells, respectively, at S.P.A.L. and Juventus.

 Having come back to Padova in the summer of 2022, Ghirardello was subsequently promoted to the first team by the club's new manager, Bruno Caneo.
 He subsequently made his professional debut on 1 August 2022, at 16 years and 10 months, coming in as a substitute for Simone Russini at the 67th minute of a 3-0 defeat against Bari, a match that was part of the preliminary round of the Coppa Italia.
 On 3 September, he made his Serie C debut, replacing Fabio Ceravolo in the second half of the league match against Pro Vercelli, which ended in a 1-0 loss.

+On 31 July 2023, Ghirardello officially joined Serie A club Genoa, being initially assigned to the under-19 squad.